 Murphy has taught at music schools and festivals worldwide, including the Paris Conservatory, Amsterdam Conservatory, Cologne Academy of Music, Hamamatsu International Wind Instrument Academy and Festival, London Royal College of Music, and many more.
 His students have received accolades in national and international competitions and are members of premier military concert bands in various branches of the U.S. military.

-Murphy holds Doctor of Music and Master of Music degrees from the Jacobs School of Music, graduating with the Performer’s Certificate, the highest honor given to a performer at Jacobs.
-He earned a Bachelor of Music Education magna cum laude degree from the University of Georgia.
-In addition, he pursued advanced studies in France under a Fulbright Fellowship for foreign study at the Conservatoire National Régional de Musique in Cergy-Pontoise, earning the Prix de Perfectionnement by a unanimous decision of the jury.
-His saxophone teachers include Jean-Yves Fourmeau, Eugene Rousseau, and Kenneth Fischer.
-Murphy is a Yamaha Performing Artist and a D’Addario Performing Artist and member of D’Addario’s Musician’s Advisory Board.
+He earned Doctor of Music and Master of Music degrees from the Jacobs School of Music, receiving the Performer’s Certificate award.
+He also pursued advanced studies in France under a Fulbright Fellowship for foreign study at the Conservatoire National Régional de Musique in Cergy-Pontoise, earning the Prix de Perfectionnementà l’unanimité.

-Murphy and his wife, pianist Haruko Murphy, are dedicated homeschooling parents of their six children.
+Murphy and his wife, pianist Haruko Murphy, live in Bloomington, Indiana, and are dedicated parents of their six children.